Originally published Jan. 12, 2016

 My journey into student loan debt started innocently enough at age 17 when I headed to college.
 Loans were my only option to pay for school, so I signed up without flinching, not truly knowing what I was getting into.

 I went to graduate school in New York City and absolutely loved it.
 But when I graduated, I couldn’t find consistent work.
-After six months of giving it my all, I realized I couldn’t afford my rent in NYC and make sufficient payments on my student loans.
+After six months of giving it my all, I realized I couldn’t afford my rent in the city and make sufficient payments on my student loans.

-So I ended up moving to Portland, Oregon to be reunited with my partner (after doing long-distance for nearly two years, which also isn’t cheap) and lower my rent.
+So I ended up moving to Portland, Ore., to reunite with my partner (after having done long distance for nearly two years, which also isn’t cheap) and lower my rent.
 In fact, I cut my rent in half.

 I could pay my bills, but was dipping into my savings to continue to put more towards my debt.
 I knew I didn’t want to completely wipe out my savings, so I began to side hustle every chance I got.

 Over the past four and a half years, I have: